shaanjahan/Presidentsand-Performance/README.md

-# United States President Performances (1969-2016)
+# United States President Performances (1969-2021)

-I embark on a journey using economic indicators, and some sociological metrics to determine which US President has had the best performance on both ends of the spectrum.
-There will be many economic indicators as well as the ever-so favorite the public approval rating as to the presidents performance on the public relations end.
-This will be a project only on available metrics in economics such as GDP, inflation rates, unemployment rates, SP500 values, and many more.
-There will be a machine learning model searching these candidates for the best possible metrics between all the variables.
+I embark on a journey using economic indicators and sociological metrics to determine which US President has performed best on both ends of the spectrum.
+There will be many economic indicators and the ever-so favorite, the public approval rating regarding the presidents' performance on the public relations end.
+This will be a project only on available metrics in economics, such as GDP, inflation rates, unemployment rates, SP500 values, and many more.
+A machine learning model will search these candidates for the best possible metrics between all the variables.

 ## Roadmap